-Governor Jim Douglas has been serving the people of Vermont for more than 30 years.
-Elected governor in 2002, he focused on strengthening the state’s economy, making Vermont more affordable and protecting Vermont’s natural environment.
-Ensuring that Vermonters have access to high-quality, affordable health care was a top priority for Gov. Douglas.
-In 2003, Gov. Douglas launched the Blueprint for Health as the state’s vision for transforming Vermont’s health care system through a focus on chronic disease prevention and management resources.
+As governor, Douglas focused on strengthening the state’s economy, making Vermont more affordable, and protecting Vermont’s natural environment.
+In 2003, Douglas launched the Blueprint for Health as the state’s vision for transforming Vermont’s health care system through a focus on chronic disease prevention and management resources.

 Douglas signed a comprehensive package of health reforms in 2006 designed to expand access to coverage, improve the quality and performance of the health care system, and contain costs.
 The state’s uninsured population shrank from 9.8 percent in 2005 to 7.6 percent in 2008.